-Header image for the Shutterstock Pricing Page project, representing an iMac display on an emerald green background with abstract, bubble shapes.
-The iMac displays the Shutterstock pricing web page with 2 big white cards on an emerald green background, showing different pricing options, like subscriptions and on-demand packs.
+Header image for the Shutterstock Pricing Page project representing a laptop on an emerald green background with abstract, bubble shapes, and displaying the Shutterstock pricing web page.

 Product Design (UX-UI)